QF 18-pounder gun: Second World War

 During the Second World War, the 18-pounder was used mainly by Territorial Army regiments in the British Expeditionary Force.
-Some Regular units also had them, the most famous being K (Hondeghem) Battery which won its battle honour with them.
+Some Regular units were also equipped with them, including K (Hondeghem) Battery, which won its battle honour with them.
 A total of 216 guns were lost in the 1940 campaign.
 This left the British Army with 126 guns in UK and 130 in the rest of the world, according to a stocktake in July 1940.

 It was also used by British and other Commonwealth units in the East African campaign, and the North African campaign.

 During the war against Japan (from December 1941), the 18-pdr was used in the Malayan campaign (by a number of British field regiments) and, to a lesser degree, the Battle of Hong Kong (by 965 Beach Defence Battery).
 At the Battle of Kota Bharu (Malaya) some of the first shots of the Pacific War were fired by an Indian Army 18-pounder.
 Most, if not all, of these guns were lost as a result of the defeat of Commonwealth forces and the capture of Hong Kong and Singapore.

 From 1942, the 25-pdr replaced the 18-pdr for British and Indian forces in the Burma campaign.